-- o If you need to "ease in" this side of the quilt, measure out from your center mark along your stitched reference line.
-Since you don't have marks along this line, use a ruler and pin the outer edges of the guilt ten to the "eased size."
-Co - pin the outer edges of the quilt top to the "eased size."
+- If you need to "ease in" this side of the quilt, measure out from your center mark along your stitched reference line.
+Since you don't have marks along this line, use a ruler and - pin the outer edges of the quilt top to the "eased size."
 Continue adding pins in between, easing the top as you go but pinning about 1⁄2-inch away from the quilt's edge.
 Then you can use the machine's needle up/down button to place close tacking stitches that hold this top border to its new width. - Disengage your channel lock and move the sewing head over the quilt top, just inside the 1⁄4-inch seam allowance, then re-engage the channel lock.
 If you'll quilt off the edge with a pantograph, baste the top of the quilt in place using a long stitch setting, taking care not to stretch the fabric.
 (You might wish to start in the center and baste out to the left and right if your batting is puffy, to keep the quilt from creeping to the right as you baste.)